Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 #example[
   Consider $f(x, y, z) = (not x and not y and z) or (not x and y and z) or (x and y and not z) or (x and y and z)$

-  This has 4 terms with 3 literals each (12 literals total).
+  This CDNF has 4 terms with 3 literals each (12 literals total).

   But we can simplify: $f = (not x and z) or (x and y)$ (only 4 literals!)
 ]